 Streamletcomposition model driven by a

-A Sandbox execution mode that accelerates the development and testing of your applications.
+A Sandbox execution mode that accelerates the execution and testing of your applications on your development machine.

 A set of

-sbtplugins for packaging Cloudflow applications into a deployable container.
+sbtplugins for packaging Cloudflow applications into deployable containers and generating an application descriptor that informs the deployment.

 A CLI, in the form of a

-kubectlplugin, that facilitates manual and scripted management of the application.
+kubectlplugin, that facilitates manual, scripted, and automated management of the application.

 For deploying to Kubernetes clusters, the Cloudflow operator takes care of orchestrating the deployment of the different parts of a streaming pipeline as an end-to-end application.